 SLP participants have gone on to positions in the US government, the UN, the International Atomic Energy Agency, large high-technology manufacturers, trade-oriented consulting firms, & academic institutions.

 Each semester of the Richard B. Russell Security Leadership Program comes with 3 hours of academic credit.
 The program is highly competitive and solicits applications in October and April for the subsequent semester.
-Fall 2014 applications are due April 11.
+Applications for the Fall 2016 session are closed.
+Applications will reopen in October for the Spring 2017 session.
+Decisions for the Fall 2016 session will be emailed to prospective students by 5:00pm on Wednesday, April 27.
 Contact Christopher Tucker for more information.

 To apply to the Russell Security Leadership Program, you will need:

 - A cover letter explaining your interest in the program (250-500 words)

 - A resumé or curriculum vitae